Quick Links

 Innovate.

 St. Anthony School is committed to preparing students for the future by integrating technology into every classroom.
-We proudly maintain a 1:1 Chromebook ratio for all students, ensuring access to the digital tools they need to succeed.
+We proudly provide Chromebooks for all students, ensuring access to the tools for success.

 Through our partnership with the Milwaukee School of Engineering (MSOE), students also engage in hands-on STEM learning experiences that foster critical thinking and innovation.